 Experience three epic destinations of the Southern Ocean: the wildlife-rich oasis of the Falkland Islands, breathtaking South Georgia Island, with its legends of Shackleton and massive colonies of king penguins, and the celebrated Antarctic Peninsula, a world of towering peaks and icebergs.
 On our small-ship expedition cruise during the austral summer, adventures by go-anywhere Zodiacs grant us fantastic access to hidden bays full of drifting bergs and shores thronged with chattering penguins and basking elephant seals, while our expert naturalists and historians illuminate the fascinating world of the Antarctic.

-Departing from Buenos Aires, fly to Ushuaia and transfer to the port.
-Embark Silver Explorer and bid farewell to Tierra del Fuego, the "Land at the End of the World."
+Board the Silver Explorer this afternoon, departing Ushuaia at 5:00pm, and bid farewell to Tierra del Fuego, the "Land at the End of the World."
 Meet some of your fellow explorers as you become acquainted with the luxurious amenities found on board.
 This evening, after settling in and setting sail, you will be introduced to your Expedition Team.

 The Expedition Team presents talks that will prepare you for the exciting adventures ahead.
 Tonight, you are invited to attend a special Welcome Aboard cocktail party hosted by the Captain, who will introduce his senior officers and various members of the Silver Explorer crew.

-New Island, Falkland Islands / Saunders Island
+West Point Island, Falkland Islands / Saunders Island

-In the afternoon, watch for Peale’s dolphins and the distinctive black and white markings of the Commerson’s dolphin as Silver Explorer approaches West Point Island.
+In the morning, watch for Peale’s dolphins and the distinctive black and white markings of the Commerson’s dolphin as Silver Explorer approaches West Point Island.
 Upon arrival, photographic opportunities are everywhere as you walk across rolling moorland and admire colonies of black-browed albatrosses that nest side-by-side with feisty rockhopper penguins.
 Learn about the island’s unique vegetation including the rare Felton plant.
 The hospitable island owners are always happy to answer your questions and share their stories.
 Later, make your way to Saunders Island, the fourth-largest of the Falkland Islands in the western portion of the archipelago.
 The island’s topography is unusual, being made up of three peninsulas linked by narrow necks, and three big upland areas.
 Today the island is run as a sheep farm, but has historical importance as the location of the first British settlement in the Falklands.
 Saunders’ wildlife is also impressively varied.
 It is possible to see gentoo and king penguins in the open dune and sand-flat area, while rockhopper penguins (with the odd pair of macaroni penguins in between them), imperial shags and black-browed albatrosses frequent Mount Richards, the highest point on the island at 457 m (1,500 feet).